-A gorgeous Southeast Asian Nation lying so close to us, Sri Lanka is surely a backpacker’s hub.
+A gorgeous Southeast Asian Nation lying so close to us, the Sri Lanka trip is surely a backpacker’s hub.
 With its varied topography from hills to beaches, warm friendly people with smiling faces, historical and cultural attractions, numerous festivities taking place throughout the year, herds of elephants roaming around in the wild and much more – Sri Lanka has been rightly named as ‘The Pearl of the Indian Ocean’, because of its richness and uniqueness.
 While the beachgoers usually tend to hang out in the island’s coastal belt, which is home to thriving cafés and surfing culture, the ancient towns of central and northern Sri Lanka keep the history buffs infatuated by their charm.

 The country, as a matter of fact, still holds on to the old world charm and the adversities of commercialized tourism haven’t hit it hard yet.
 In case you are looking to experience the difference and dive into the adventure pool, then now is the right time to head towards Sri Lanka.